basickarl/dockerfile-sensu/README.md

 ####sensu-server
 Installs and configures `Redis`, `RabbitMQ` and `Uchiwa`.
 No client checks on the server.

+To build this file you must build [sensu-core](#sensu-core) first as it uses it for building.

 ####sensu-server-client
 Installs and configures `Redis`, `RabbitMQ` and `Uchiwa`.
 Client checks on the server.